AI Trainer

 A coding specialist logs into Outlier, claims a Python debugging task, reviews two model-generated code solutions, rates them on correctness and efficiency, and explains why Solution A handles edge cases better than Solution B. The specialist submits the comparison with a 300-word justification citing specific line numbers and algorithmic complexity.

 This task consumes 20-30 minutes of work.
 The specialist completes 15-20 similar tasks during a three-hour evening session.
-Compensation varies by expertise according to RemoWork, with coding and computer science specialists earning competitive rates.
+Compensation varies by expertise, with coding and computer science specialists earning competitive rates.

 DataAnnotation.tech offers similar task structures with compensation starting at competitive hourly figures for generalists according to their platform documentation.
-Mercor operates at a premium tier, employing 30,000+ experts according to Big Think, but requires passing AI-interview vetting and agreeing to more restrictive privacy terms.
+Mercor operates at a premium tier but requires passing AI-interview vetting and agreeing to more restrictive privacy terms.
 Each platform's task design reflects its target contributor skill level and client requirements.

 How does AI trainer work connect to AI Evaluator Certification?